alex-hhh/PiFitSync/readme.md

     ln -s /media/garmin/GARMIN/ACTIVITY ~/fr920-activities
     ln -s /media/garmin/GARMIN/NEWFILES ~/fr920-newfiles

-Create symling of the device name to the devices activities (so we can browse directly to "X:\0-ByName\fr920" and won't have to remember the device ID:
+Create a symlink of the device name to the devices activities, so we can browse directly to "X:\0-ByName\fr920" and won't have to remember the device
+ID:

     mkdir ~/FitSync/0-ByName
     ### REPLACE with the real device serial number: